 Classroom tasks are weighted using the following scale:

 You must pass both projects and homework, and exams separately to pass the class.
-Specifically, if you get less than 60\% on your projects and homework or less than 60\% on your exams, you will not pass the course.
+If you score less than 60% on your projects and homework or less than 60% on your exams, you will not pass the course.

 I may curve final grades at the end of the semester.
 However, I will never curve individual assignments or exams.
 If I curve and how much I curve is at my discretion.

 You will perform several projects that involve developing code using the Haskell programming language.
 These projects are an exceptionally important part of the course and provide insight into building interpreters that cannot be gained from lectures or exams.
 Programming projects will be assigned every 1-2 weeks.
 The GHCI development environment will be available on the EECS Department’s Linux systems.
 Interpreters for virtually any platform you might have are available for download from the Haskell website.

 You are required to submit your documented source code, testing results, test input files you have prepared, and any documentation needed to execute your code.
 Use tar to create an archive of your submission.
-Please use KU’s Blackboard system for submissions.
+Please use KU’s Canvas system for submissions.
 I will not accept paper listings when electronic submission is required.
 Your programs will be extracted, compiled and tested in the Linux environment.
 Please document your code source files making certain to include your name and ID number.

 Pretty simple.
 Follow them and we’ll be great friends!

 I do not take attendance in class.
 However, participation in class is important to your success and its success.
 My classes are highly interactive, please ask questions and participate in class discussions.
-For online students I use zoom to integrate your questions and comments as best I can.
+Always remember to be kind and respectful of others.